 A fellow parent and I were ‘in charge’… I came up with the loose vision, and Rich designed and executed the new shelving layout.
 Volunteers came in to help paint so the teachers were without a faculty room for 10 days while we demo’d and redecorated!

 And this is how it looks NOW!

 Like I say after just about every room redesign.
 Paint works MIRACLES.
+We painted the walls BM Decorator’s White and the navy behind the shelves is BM Kensington Blue.
 But the new butcher block shelves are genius.
 Rich picked up butcher block at Ikea and then we cut it down to size.
 It’s such a sturdy piece of wood that we didn’t need the additional support in the middle of the shelf which made the whole layout look that much more clean and crisp.